cryptoartsy/ideas/principles.md

 We don't compromise on security when building features.
 We use state-of-the-art technologies, and research new security methods and technologies to make strong security guarantees.

 **IV.
 Privacy**
 Privacy is the power to selectively reveal oneself to the world.
-For us, it's essential to protect privacy in both communications and transactions, as well as being a Pseudo-Anonymous platform.
+For us, it's essential to protect privacy in both communications and transactions, as well as being a pseudo-anonymous platform.
 Additionally, we strive to provide the right of total anonymity.

 **V. Transparency**
 We strive for complete openness and symmetry of information, and have no border between our core contributors and our community.
 We are frank about our shortcomings, especially when making short-term tradeoffs in service of our long-term goals.